Planet Earth has never bothered to speak—until now. What follows is an unedited transcription of Planet Earth’s remarks to this reporter.

 Burn, Baby, Burn

 Manure, peat, and coal.
 Trees, whale oil, and petroleum.
 Animal bones, natural gas, and corn.
-Such a bizarre diversity of things, yet they all are united by one essential fact: all been used by humans to keep us warm and light the darkness.
+Such a bizarre diversity of things, yet they all are united by one essential fact: All have been used by humans to keep us warm and light the darkness.
 We have survived, and thrived, at the sacrificial altar of these “burnables”.
 It is difficult to imagine how, or even if, human life would be possible without them.

 The common element of all these “burnables” is that they are composed of organic material; once a part of life in some form.
 This is obviously so for many “burnables”, like peat, trees, and whale oil.
 Less obvious are coal, petroleum, and natural gas; all perished life that has been compressed in the earth for millions of years.

 The reason why we burn life in its various of forms is: energy.
 We all know intuitively what energy is.
 We feel it in our body, we “have energy” do something; to push, pull, lift, twist, throw—to do work.
-The remarkable transformation of human life wrought by the Industrial Revolution was launched by the discovery of the physical laws governing energy, force and work.
+The remarkable transformation of human life wrought by the Industrial Revolution was launched by the discovery of the physical laws governing energy, force, and work.
 These terms have very precise meanings and measurable values, and we have invented many clever ways to put energy to work.

 The most important form of energy that, literally, drives our modern life is heat.
 Heat, derived from “burnables”, combust in engines that propel us and ignite in furnaces that heat us.
 Furnaces also generate electricity that lights the night, animates the machines of our modern world, allows commerce and communication across the globe at the speed of light, gives life to our digital world—and so much more.